 In 2017-18, Adrian goaltenders compiled the second-lowest goals-against average in team history at 1.72.
 The Bulldogs ranked second in the Northern Collegiate Hockey Association and fifth in NCAA Division III in scoring defense (1.80).

-Two years ago, he tutored Kevin Entmaa who earned a spot on the 2016 U.S. College Hockey Online (USCHO.com) All-Rookie Team, was All-NCHA Freshman, and made the all-tournament team during Adrian's run to the NCHA Harris Cup Championship.
+Three years ago, he tutored Kevin Entmaa who earned a spot on the 2016 U.S. College Hockey Online (USCHO.com) All-Rookie Team, was All-NCHA Freshman, and made the all-tournament team during Adrian's run to the NCHA Harris Cup Championship.
 Entmaa was the last unbeaten goalie at any NCAA men's level and became the first Bulldog to go undefeated, untied during the regular season (minimum of 10 decisions).
 He finished 14-1 to lead the nation with a .933 winning percentage, compiled a 2.12 goals-against average and .926 save percentage.

 Symington has helped Adrian's goalies progress throughout their careers since his arrival in time for the 2011-12 season.
 The Bulldogs have ranked among the national leaders in fewest goals allowed and save percentage during his tenure.